tardate/LittleArduinoProjects/8051/AT89C2051/Programmer/README.md

 So while I could go out and buy a programmer, the idea of building my own is very attractive for two reasons:

 * it is a bit of a short cut to building familiarity with the chip and datasheet
-* I can make sure it supports my host platform of choice - MacOSX
+* I can make sure it supports my host platform of choice - macOS

 ### Inspirations and Prior Art